maxboeck/mxb-jekyll/_posts/prototyping-react-with-static-html/2017-02-06-prototyping-with-static-html.md

 });
 ```

-Now, whenever you need to include some new piece of information in your designs, just update the data on the fly.
+Whenever your data structure changes, just update the JSON.
 Your demo users are now available inside all components like this:

 {% raw %}
 ```html